auth0/docs/articles/dashboard/guides/applications/enable-universal-links.md

 ---
+title: Enable Universal Links Support in Apple Xcode
-description: Learn to enable universal links support for your Auth0 app in Xcode.
+description: Learn how to enable universal links support for your Auth0 app in Apple Xcode.
 topics:
   - applications
   - ios